ArtMvs/KalamaTweaks/README.md

 - do not use the dynamic island module, there will be a conflict, it is in cos 15 in the form of live notifications

-- after the first installation, the selective hertz for some applications will be disabled once
+- after the first installation, the selective refreshrate for some applications will be disabled once

 Additional stuf: